 Would you tell us about your tattoos?

 One of my tattoos says ‘Kelly for life’.
 She’s the mother of my children.
-I was facing a big sentence and I’d been letting her down, and I believe I got it for her.
+I was facing a big sentence and I’d been letting her down.
 I remember it clearly, the guy before he did the tattoo, he looks at me and he goes, ‘are you sure you want to do this?’
 And I was like, ‘yeah, of course I do.’
 And I wish I hadn’t.
 So he did it and I showed it to her.
 I think it brought us closer, but I do regret it.

-The other names are my mom’s and my daughters’.
+The other names are my mum’s and my two daughters’.
 Even though I love the people, I’ve decided to have them removed because I have a new life.
 I want to forget about the past.
-My daughter said to me, ‘you’re not going to take our names off’.
-And I said ‘yeah, everyone is getting removed.’
+My daughter said to me 'you’re not going to take our names off' and I said ‘yeah, everyone is getting removed.’
 But they understand.